Palmer, Río Grande, Puerto Rico

-Palmer (officially Sector Palmer) is a small settlement and sector in the barrio Mameyes II of Río Grande, Puerto Rico.
+Palmer (officially Sector Palmer) is a small settlement and sector in the barrio Mameyes II of Río Grande, Puerto Rico, United States.

-Overview
+Descriptionw

 Located by highway PR-3, Sector Palmer is the closest settlement to El Yunque National Forest.
 The sector has a United States Post Office, a community center, stores and various establishments catering to both residents and visitors to the nearby rainforest.
 El Portalito Hub, a temporary visitors center to El Yunque, opened in the neighborhood in 2019.
 El Portal Rainforest Center, located within the national forest, is currently closed for renovation after being damaged by Hurricane Maria in 2017.